 Tiffany Sung is an associate at Foley & Lardner LLP.
 She is a member of the firm’s Intellectual Property Litigation Practice.

 Prior to joining Foley, Tiffany was a judicial extern with the Patent Pilot Program of the U.S. District Court, Central District of California.
 As a law student, Tiffany served as a summer associate with Foley, where she gained legal experience in the area of intellectual property litigation.
-She was also a summer associate for a private practice lawyer in Santa Monica.
-During her undergraduate years, Tiffany worked as an independent student researcher at the UCLA Hirsch Laboratory for the Department of Molecular, Cell, and Developmental Biology.
+She was also a summer associate for a private practice lawyer in Santa Monica, where she worked primarily in commercial litigation.
+During her undergraduate years, Tiffany worked as an independent student researcher at the UCLA Hirsch Laboratory for the Department of Molecular, Cell and Developmental Biology.

 Tiffany is fluent in Korean.